Winter wedding photography tips

 Winter wedding photography

 Winter has its own challenges for wedding photography, this is where your photographers experience is important!
-I like to use fast prime lenses for winter weddings, like my Canon 24mm F1.4 and 85mm F1.2, these allow me to work in very dark conditions using available light. for the dancing and any formal photographs I like to set up flash lighting to supplement the available light.
+I like to use fast prime lenses for winter weddings, like my 35mm F0.95, these allow me to work in very dark conditions using available light.

 I’ve worked at some extremely dark venues including the crypt under a London church, lit entirely with candles.
 I like to try and show the atmosphere of the venue in my images.